|

 'Take Dead Aim,' but I say, 'Hit the ball,'" she

+says.
 To prepare herself

 before a game, Sexton slows down.
 "On the way to